 All of the jackets mentioned in this review are entirely waterproof, with extra features that protect you from the wind as well.
 Those are things like elastic cuffs, adjustable hems, storm flaps, and drawstring at the hood.

 In addition to that, I’ve included both insulated and non-insulated jackets in this review.
-The first type are generally the better option for skiing – they will keep you warm on the slopes, thanks to the amazing synthetic Primaloft insulation.
+The first type is generally the better option for skiing – they will keep you warm on the slopes, thanks to the amazing synthetic Primaloft insulation.
 But, these are jackets that are generally good only for skiing and the occasional trip to the grocery store.

 Ski jackets aren’t a great option for extreme colds – they are never as warm as thick down parkas because you don’t require that level of warmth when you’re constantly moving around.
-They are designed to retain the heat that you produce on your own – it works really well for winter sports, but no so much for keeping you warm on a chilly December night out in the town.
+They are designed to retain the heat that you produce on your own – it works really well for winter sports, but not so much for keeping you warm on a chilly December night out in the town.

 The non-insulated jackets are slightly more versatile.
 A regular shell jacket is the best option for something who wants to get a Helly Hansen jacket they can wear most of the year.
 The waterproof construction is perfect for rainy days while the lightweight makes it excellent for travel.
 And when you pair it with a warm, insulated mid-layer, then it’s also an awesome outer layer for skiing.